Jeeppler/qubes-cheatsheet/qubes-cheatsheet.md

 **Example**

-* In dom0 konsole: `qvm-grow-private personal 40GB`
+* In dom0 terminal: `qvm-grow-private personal 40GB`
 * In the personal VM: `sudo resize2fs /dev/xvdb`

 ### AppVMs and TMPFS